-ECO 211: Principles of Economics I 3 Credits

-Prerequisites: College Level Entrance Scores

-Corequisites: None

-45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 6 10 21 23 24
+ECO 211: Principles of Economics I 3 Credits 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 6 10 21 23 24

 This is the first half of basic principles of economics.
 Emphasis is on macroeconomic concepts of national income, fiscal and monetary policy and problems of unemployment, inflation and economic growth.
 This course is required of all Business Administration transfer students.
-This course is also taught as a telecourse.

-ECO 222: Principles of Economics II 3 Credits

-Prerequisites: ECO 211

-Corequisites: None

-45 lecture, 0 lab, 0 clinical, 0 other, 45 total con itact hours

-Fulfills Core Elements: 6 10 21 23 24
+ECO 222: Principles of Economics II 3 Credits Level I Prerequisites: ECO 211 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours Fulfills Core Elements: 6 10 21 23 24

 This is the second half of Principles of Economics 211.
 Emphasis is on microeconomic concepts of demand, supply and problems relating to prices and resource allocation.
-This course is also taught as a telecourse.
-Students who have experience equivalent to ECO 211 may contact the instructor to waive the pre-requisite.
+Students who have experience equivalent to ECO 211 may contact the instructor to waive the prerequisite.